» Welding Home «

 Course Descriptions and Outlines:

 The students will work on an overview of blueprint reading including the understanding of notes, specifications, and identification of welding symbols.
 An introduction of processes used in fabrication shops will be outlined.
 Students will be introduced to the different processes of welding and the welding trade.
 The students will cover bonding, fusion, proper heat usage, heat distortion and its effect on base metal.
 Students will learn electrical current and voltage circuits from welding equipment to base metal, reverse current and voltage along with AC welding.
 Students will make minor repair to welding equipment and tools in the trade.
 Major components stressed are safe practices used in welding profession, safe usage of welding equipment, PPE (personal protection equipment) and how to eliminate unsafe conditions.
-(Prerequisite: MATH 1015 or test into MATH 0098).
-(3 C/1 lec,2 lab).
+(Prerequisites: MATH 1015 or MATH 1016.
+Co-requisites: WELD 1002, WELD 1003, WELD 1004, WELD 1005, WELD 1006).
+(4 C/2 lect/2 lab).

 Student will learn fundamentals of arc welding (stick welding) and its applications.
 Student will learn to set up work area, adjust machine and learn terminology associated with setting.
 The art of striking an arc, rod selection, controlling the arc and controlling and weld pool will be part of the course.
 Student will understand various weld joints with different metal types and thickness.
 Student will also understand what is an acceptable and unacceptable welding.
 (Prerequisite: MATH 1015 or test into MATH 0098).
 (3 C/0 lect/3 lab).